poohbear29/SummerTask/README.md

 # SummerTask

-This a part of Summer Task.
+This a part of Summer Project.